Jeapie/jeapie-docs/docs/iOS/iOS-Native-SDK-API.md

 #####**<a name="deliver">deliver</a>**

-To track the push has been delivered. *By default we can't check whether push has been delivered, but can use this method in specific cases for advanced statistics.*
+To track the push has been delivered. *By default we can't track push notifications and check whether they have been delivered, but we can use this method in specific cases for advanced statistics.*

 ```Objective-C
 - (void)deliver:(NSString *)pushId;